 Trois-Rivieres has been a world capital in the pulp and paper industry since the 1930s and other prominent industries in the city include electronics and thermoplastics, as well as the production of food crops and cabinetmaking.
 The city's main street is composed of century-old buildings housing a great variety of cafes, restaurants, clubs, bars and shops.
 Notable landmarks include the Forges du Saint-Maurice, a foundry dating back to the 1730s, the Ursulines Monastery, and the Basilica of Notre-Dame-du-Cap.
 Trois-Rivieres is well known on the North American motor racing circuit, hosting the Grand-Prix de Trois-Rivieres, the prestigious American Le Mans series and the Formula Atlantic.

 Again we remind you that, due to high crime rates in the downtown Montreal area, you are not permitted to leave your RV unattended within a 20km radius of downtown Montreal.
 Montreal is the largest French speaking city in the Western Hemisphere and the second largest city in Canada with just under 4 million people living in the Greater Montreal Area.
+Montreal has an excellent public transport system which will take you to the majority of the attractions in the area.

 The Montreal Tourist information center will be able to provide you with a long list of things to do and see while in Montreal.
 Some of our suggestions are the Montreal Biodome, Biosphere, Christ Church Cathedral, Marie-Reine-du-Monde Cathedral, Centre Bell, the Canadian Architecture Museum, the Montreal History Museum, the Leonard and Bina Ellen Art Gallery, Montreal Botanical Gardens and L'Île Notre-Dame.